Consolidated Omnibus Reconciliation ACT (COBRA)

 Qualified beneficiaries are entitled to elect COBRA when qualifying events occur and, as a result of the qualifying event, coverage of that qualified beneficiary ends.
 Qualified beneficiaries who elect COBRA Continuation Coverage must pay for it at their own expense.

-Qualifying events include termination of employment, reduction in hours of work making the employee ineligible for coverage, death of the employee, divorce/legal separation or a child ceasing to be an eligible dependent child.
+Qualifying events include termination of employment, reduction in hours of work making the employee ineligible for coverage, the death of the employee, divorce or a child ceasing to be an eligible dependent child.
 The maximum period of COBRA coverage is generally either 18 months or 36 months, depending on which qualifying event occurred.